Linux Operating System#

 coordinator=false http-server.http.port=8080 query.max-memory=50GB query.max-memory-per-node=1GB query.max-total-memory-per-node=2GB discovery.uri=http://example.net:8080

-Alternatively, if you are setting up a single machine for testing that will function as both a coordinator and worker, use this configuration:
+Alternatively, if you are setting up a single machine for testing, that functions as both a coordinator and worker, use this configuration:

 coordinator=true node-scheduler.include-coordinator=true http-server.http.port=8080 query.max-memory=5GB query.max-memory-per-node=1GB query.max-total-memory-per-node=2GB discovery-server.enabled=true discovery.uri=http://example.net:8080